Integral fast reactor: Metallic fuel

 Metal fuel with a sodium-filled void inside the cladding to allow fuel expansion has been demonstrated in EBR-II.
 Metallic fuel makes pyroprocessing the reprocessing technology of choice.

 Fabrication of metallic fuel is easier and cheaper than ceramic (oxide) fuel, especially under remote handling conditions.

 Metallic fuel has better heat conductivity and lower heat capacity than oxide, which has safety advantages.

 Sodium coolant

-Use of liquid metal coolant removes the need for a pressure vessel around the reactor.
+The use of liquid metal coolant removes the need for a pressure vessel around the reactor.
 Sodium has excellent nuclear characteristics, a high heat capacity and heat transfer capacity, low density, low viscosity, a reasonably low melting point and a high boiling point, and excellent compatibility with other materials including structural materials and fuel.
-The high heat capacity of the coolant and the elimination of water from the core increase the inherent safety of the core.
+The high heat capacity of the coolant and the elimination of water from the reactor core increase the inherent safety of the core.

 Pool design rather than loop

 Containing all of the primary coolant in a pool produces several safety and reliability advantages.